 - The first thing to do: the circumnavigation of the islands!
 It’s only by motorboat or paddling that you will enjoy Tremiti the most!
 Many tours are departing every day from the marina of San Domino and San Nicola, sailing along the beautiful shore of Caprara, San Nicola, San Domino and Cretaccio.
 Circumnavigation takes at least one hour and a half, and it includes two diving stops.

 Tickets from 15€ per adult and 7,5€ kids aged 3.

 - On the island of San Nicola, visitors should stop at the Fortress and to St. Mary’s Abbey to discover more about the history of Tremiti.
-In fact the history of this island is closely related to the arrival of Benedictine monks on the archipelago, as they founded the Abbey and built much of the town.
-Here there is an archaeological site that dates back many centuries: visitors can admire a large tank that was used to collect rain water – the Vasca di San Nicola – and the grave of the Greek hero Diomedes, who fiercely battle during the Trojan War and came to Tremiti to die in peace.
+In fact, the history of this island is closely related to the arrival of Benedictine monks on the archipelago, as they founded the Abbey and built much of the town.
+Here there is an archaeological site that dates back many centuries: visitors can admire a large tank that was used to collect rainwater – the Vasca di San Nicola – and the grave of the Greek hero Diomedes, who fiercely battle during the Trojan War and came to Tremiti to die in peace.

-- Explore sea caves: San Domino is a sequence of cliffs and sea caves accessibile by sea only.
+- Explore sea caves: San Domino is a sequence of cliffs and sea caves accessible by sea only.
 The Elephant rock, the Violet cave, the Sea Ox cave, the Swallow cave are the most famous caves that tourist can admire during a trip to Tremiti.